Porsil/lab-boss/README.md

 ![Analyst List](readme_assets/analysts.png)

-- A new analsyt can be added by clicking the Add New Analyst button at the bottom of the page, this opens the Add New Analyst form.
+- A new analyst can be added by clicking the Add New Analyst button at the bottom of the page, this opens the Add New Analyst form.

 ![Add Analyst](readme_assets/add_analyst.png)

-- An analyst can be edited by clcking the pencil icon in the Edit column, this opens the Edit Analyst form.
+- An analyst can be edited by clicking the pencil icon in the Edit column, this opens the Edit Analyst form.

 ![Edit Analyst](readme_assets/edit_analyst.png)